The Real Cost Of Selling On Etsy: Etsy Fees, Pricing, & Offsite Ads Explained

 Etsy offers users two subscription options for seller accounts: the free Standard Plan and the for-purchase Plus Plan.
 Take a look below to find out what each plan offers.

 Etsy’s Standard Plan is their free seller account, complete with all the basic tools that Etsy offered before the Plus Plan was created.
 The Standard Plan allows users to list products on Etsy, buy and print discounted postage, and market their products with sales and coupons.
 The Standard Plan also gives you access to the Sell on the Etsy App.
+You won’t pay a monthly subscription fee, but you can expect to pay for services and tools as you use them.

 The Plus Plan is available at $10/month, and it includes all of the basic features of the Standard Plan, plus a bit more.
 The Plus Plan includes some additional features, such as advanced shop customization options (banner options, new layouts of featured listings, and more) and restock requests for sold out items.